Can Ketamine Therapy End Your Depression?

 What Ketamine Offers That Other Treatments Don’t

 Why manage symptoms when you can get rid of depression for good?
-Ketamine has remission rates up to 70% or higher, especially with psychotherapy.
+Ketamine has remission rates of up to 72% (when combined with psychotherapy).

 NO SIDE EFFECTS